Jim Jarmusch: Personal life

-In a February 2014 interview Jarmusch stated that he is not interested in eternal life, as "there's something about the cycle of life that's very important, and to have that removed would be a burden".
+In a February 2014 interview, Jarmusch stated that he is not interested in eternal life, as "there's something about the cycle of life that's very important, and to have that removed would be a burden".

 Frequent collaborators

-Markings of an a indicated collaborators who acted in a film, c indicated that they composed music for the film.
+In the following table, entries marked with an a indicate collaborators who acted in a film; those marked c composed music for the film.